geosolutions-it/ogc-testbed14-styles/README.md

 create a new ImageMosaic store selecting the raster folder.
 Apply landsat8_sld style to the published raster layer.
 Now the raster layer is ready.

-# MilStandard2525 shapefile update

-Added a code column to separete it from Id column required for apply styles.
-Code column has same value of Id.